truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 {{< tab "SMB" >}}
 ### SMB

-If using with Windows based machines you may need to enable guest access (even if you are connecting with credentials).
+When using Windows based machines, you might need to enable guest access, even if you are connecting with credentials.

 ```
 Set-ItemProperty HKLM:\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters AllowInsecureGuestAuth -Value 1